hakre on wordpress

 Did worldwide Hypertext turned software developers out in the field upside-down?
 In Architecture the Lost Years (1h 06m) Robert C. Martin talks about the web and how it influenced development design decisions in the last decade(s).
 Is the system the … Continue reading

-Posted in Hakre's Tips, Linked, Pressed, Surviving the Internet
+Posted in Developing, Hakre's Tips, Linked, Pressed, Surviving the Internet

-Tagged HTML, HTTP, Robert Cecil Martin, Software Development, Uncle Bob
+Tagged Architecture, Clean Architecture, HTML, HTTP, MVC, Robert C. Martin, Robert Cecil Martin, Software Development, Uncle Bob, Video

 Richardson Maturity Model: steps toward the glory of REST, also HATEOAS.